 Come to think of it, I think that sherbet is an essentially industrial innovation, a sad spinoff of ice cream that was left to fester in the ashes of the wholesome, healthy, real food movement.
 That’s my theory for now—and it’s partly because I see so few homemade recipes for the stuff.
 Now, after making it for myself, I have an even greater suspicion that food additives do a LOT for this frozen dessert.
 Because there’s so little fat in sherbet (milk, fruit and sugar in my version only), it’s hard as a rock after you freeze it.
 But once you leave it out to soften for about 15 minutes (unlike store-bought sherbet, which dissolves in a liquid pool after this time) it’s totally scoopable and slurpable from there on.
 And utterly delicious, in an unlikely natural way.

-As such, it’s actually not like the sherbet of my youthful memories at all—but how much was this due to my using the unlikely ingredient of peach as a flavor?
+As such, the homemade version isn’t a whole lot like the sherbet of my youthful memories—but how much was this due to my using the unlikely ingredient of peach?
 We may never know, as I can’t go back in time and taste a scoop of this peach sherbet to compare it with my staple Baskin Robbins rainbow sherbet.
-And how much of my impression of that flavor was due to the fact that I always got it on a sugar cone?
-Too many variables to say…
+(And how much of my impression of that flavor was due to the fact that I always got it on a sugar cone?
+Too many variables to say… )

 I quickly polled friends on Facebook to see if they still ate sherbet, and I heard a lot in response.
 Most didn’t eat it—some did, but usually, these folks had kids.
 According to Allison and Matt Robicelli: “Oh hell yes we eat sherbet.”
 But according to thirty-something Melissa without kids: “I love it, but I don’t think I’ve had it since I was a kid.
 Now I want some.”
 Pretty much sums up the reaction of a couple dozen people who chimed in on this question.
 My favorite response?
 Andrew of Boba Guys said: “No. But go shawty, it’s sherbet day.”